Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-temporal chess, where killing a killer will resurrect the killed, ttime goes back depending(board states (player agreement), formations, killer, killed, killing, players(killer v.; more than 2 players can play chess in so many different ways), points,..),.. killing can stay put (optional (optional (.))); killing suicides iff another piece takes it's /place|life|../ is the most popular amongst irl, but the alternative is the most fun (temporal chains), where 7 moves is more than enough to set up a temporal checkmate for any gm, but it can be more challenging by cfg temporal mechanics negative time travel goes forward(s), and iff game over, and unfinished business, then cfg
+temporal chess, where killing a killer will resurrect the killed, ttime goes back depending(board states (player agreement), formations, killer, killed, killing, players(killer v.; more than 2 players can play chess in so many different ways), points,..),.. killing can stay put (optional (optional (.))); killing suicides iff another piece takes it's /place|life|../ is the most popular amongst irl, but the alternative is the most fun (temporal chains), where 7 moves is more than enough to set up a temporal checkmate for any gm, but it can be more challenging by cfg temporal mechanics negative time travel goes forward(s), and iff game over, and unfinished business, then cfg all pieces go back +1 move iff killed; no more pins, and needles #medz